kamadorueda/League-of-Legends-Datapipeline/README.md

 # League-of-Legends-Datapipeline
 A python data pipeline for the League of Legends game.

-it fetches sequentially:
+It will fetch sequentially:
 - match information: `/lol/match/v4/matches/{matchId}`
 - match timeline: `/lol/match/v4/timelines/by-match/{matchId}`

-and produces an stream of formatted output that can be loaded to a data warehouse like Amazon Redshift, or a MySQL database.
+And produces an stream of formatted output that can be loaded to a data warehouse like Amazon Redshift, or a MySQL database.

 # How to use
-First create an initial `state.json` file, you can leave game_timestamp as 0.0 for the first sync:
+First create an initial `state.json` file.
+Leave `game_timestamp` as 0.0 for the first sync:

 ```json
 {